 Within the Wye Valley AONB, development should not harm the character or scenic beauty of the landscape, its wildlife or cultural heritage and the settings of its settlements.
 These should be conserved or enhanced.
-Planning permission will be refused for major development unless there is a proven public interest, no viable alternative sites are available to accommodate this development elsewhere, and its environmental effects can be mitigated to a satisfactory degree.
-In determining whether a proposal is major development, the following considerations should be taken into account:
+Planning permission will be refused for major development except in exceptional circumstances and where here is a proven public interest, no viable alternative sites are available to accommodate this development elsewhere, and its environmental effects can be mitigated to a satisfactory degree.